kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson2_Understanding_Sets.md

     e.LastName,
     es.SkillSet
 FROM Employees e
-INNER JOIN EmployeeSkills es ON e.EmployeeID = es.e.EmployeeID
+INNER JOIN EmployeeSkills es ON e.EmployeeID = es.EmployeeID
 WHERE es.SkillSet NOT IN (
     SELECT SkillSet
     FROM Employees e ekills